41. Obliviously Living

 In ‘The Land of Estevan Gomez’

-Because their North American accomplishments are generally omitted from American history – only because they happened before the Mayflower – even U.S.-educated Latinos are ignorant about the great achievements of their Spanish ancestors.
+Because their North American accomplishments are generally omitted from American history – only because they happened before the Mayflower – even U.S.-educated Hispanics are ignorant about the great achievements of their Spanish ancestors.
+Most have no access to "U.S. Hispanic History" courses, because they hardly exist!

 Before the Pilgrims, Spanish explorers had celebrated other Thanksgiving ceremonies in North America.
 They had charted our entire Atlantic and Pacific coasts, and explored the territories that are now Florida, Georgia, Alabama, South Carolina, North Carolina, Tennessee, Mississippi, Arkansas, Louisiana, Texas, New Mexico, Arizona, Colorado, Oklahoma and Kansas.